Baorunhan/Repository/README.md

 confusiontest_mn_uncertainty: get the confusion matrix and the uncertainty for each sample, which are saved in a matfile and a csv file.

+The style of the coding must be rectified.